fbpx

 Example: Organization helps students reduce anxiety, save time, better manage their assignments and keep track of upcoming due dates.

 The Effective Student™ Method helps students identify and eliminate everyday distractions that are especially pervasive in today’s virtual world.
-Simple organizational strategies for students include maintaining a quiet, tidy room, using headphones, utilizing a standing desk, and sitting on a bouncing ball—even listening to classical music.
+Students learn to improve when they become aware of what is hindering them, learn and apply steps to improve, practice those steps and receive feedback.
+Simple organizational strategies simplify finding resources, can reduce stress or how taxed their working memory is for a given set of steps.
 We work with each student to find winning strategies, building better study habits that last a lifetime.

 No!
 An Academic Coach is focused on teaching a student to become independent.
 A tutor is focused on having the student succeed in a specific class(es).
 We like to use the example of teaching a student to fish instead of feeding them for a day.